tripal/fields_generator/README.md

 ```

 ### Usage
-- Generate a new ChadoField by running the following command and answering a few questions.
+* Generate a new ChadoField by running the following command and answering a few questions.
 ```shell
 php generate.php
 ```
+Tripal Fields Generator will create four files that define your field.
+For the custom controlled vocabulary (CV) term `example` defined in the `local` CV, the field is defined in four files:
+* The Fields class, `local__example.inc`
+* The field formatter, `local__example_formatter.inc`
+* The field widget, `local__example_widget.inc`

+Additionally, a fields file stub describing the fields declared in your module is generated: for this example module, the file might be  `tripal_example_module.fields.inc`.

+Once your fields are generated,

 ## Contributing
 Contributions are highly welcomed and recommended.
 - Fork the repository.